Efficiency of Self-Adjusting Heaps: Introduction

 The known bounds for decrease-key may be far from tight: The inventors of pairing heaps conjectured that they have the same amortized efficiency as Fibonacci heaps, which if true would make decrease-key an $\OO(1)$-time operation.
-But Fredman~\cite{FredmanLB} disproved this conjecture by showing that pairing heaps and similar data structures need $\Omega(\log\log n)$ amortized time per decrease-key if insert and delete-min take $\OO(\log n)$ amortized time.
-Whether pairing heaps match Fredman's lower bound remains an open question.
+But Fredman~\cite{FredmanLB} disproved this conjecture by showing that pairing heaps and similar data structures need $\Omega(\lg\lg n)$ amortized time per decrease-key if insert and delete-min take $\OO(\lg n)$ amortized time.
+Whether the efficiency of pairing heaps matches Fredman's lower bound remains an open question.

 Nevertheless, the pairing heap is simple, robust, and efficient in practice.
 It is \emph{self-adjusting}: It does not explicitly maintain a ``balanced'' state, ready to serve any incoming request quickly at all times, but rather reorganizes itself in a simple, uniform way that guarantees efficiency in an amortized sense, i.e., over a long sequence of operations.
 In general a self-adjusting data structure stores little or no auxiliary information about its state -- it does not need to, since it does not enforce any specific structure.
 Besides saving space, self-adjusting heaps are often efficient in practice and easy to implement, as compared to ``balanced" heaps such as Fibonacci heaps~\cite{LarkinSenTarjan}.